Loading page...

 77% of SMBs say marketing and customer engagement are their top areas for AI solutions.
 The use cases that work:

-92% of developers are now using AI tools in their workflows.
-The impact: 30-50% faster development cycles, with AI handling boilerplate code, debugging, and documentation.
+Over 84% of developers are now using AI tools in their workflows, according to the 2025 Stack Overflow Developer Survey.
+The impact: some teams report up to 30-50% faster development cycles, with AI handling boilerplate code, debugging, and documentation.

 If I were starting from scratch with a $500/month budget, here's what I'd deploy: